chapel-lang/chapel/doc/chplvis/chplvis.rst

 Example 3
 ---------

-The program djacobi.chpl is similar to the program examples/programs/jacobi.chpl.
+The program prog3.chpl is similar to the program examples/programs/jacobi.chpl.
 This version uses dmapped domains and VisualDebug.
 Only parts of the code are shown to illustrate other *chplvis* features.
 First, config variables are handy here so one